-Multiple sclerosis is considered as one of most common causes leading to disabilities in individuals.
+Multiple sclerosis is considered one of the most common causes leading to disabilities in individuals.
 The estimated base of the target population in 2016 is around 1 million worldwide and around 450,000 in the U.S. Organizations, such as the National MS Society and Multiple Sclerosis Association of America (MSAA), are actively involved in educating people and spreading awareness regarding the associated symptoms such as unusual sensations and tingling or pain in parts

 The presence of high unmet needs in the progressive form of multiple sclerosis therapeutics market and the rising demand for highly efficient and rapid acting drugs are likely to encourage manufacturers to make certain additions or modifications to their existing product portfolio.
 For instance, Biogen Idec launched Plegridy, a long-acting PEGylated version of its interferon Avonex.